Osage City, Kansas: Economy

 Norseman Plastics is located in Osage City.
 In 2008, Orbis acquired the company, and changed its name.

 Government

 The Osage City government consists of a city manager, mayor and eight council members.
 The council meets the 2nd and 4th Tuesday of each month at 7 pm.
 The Mayor is elected on two year terms and council members on four year terms.

 Education

 The community is served by Osage City USD 420 public school district.

 Transportation

-Highway K-31 passes through to Osage City, and U.S. Route 56 is located approximately 1 mi north of Osage City.
+Highway K-31 passes through Osage City, and U.S. Route 56 is located approximately 1 mi north of Osage City.
 The closest Kansas Turnpike exit is located approximately 10 mi west of Osage City along U.S. Route 56.

 Osage City was located on the National Old Trails Road, also known as the Ocean-to-Ocean Highway, that was established in 1912.